tristanlabelle/swift-dotnetmetadata/Readme.md

 The library consists in two layered modules:

+- `DotNetMD` (logical layer): Provides an object model for .NET concepts of assemblies, types and members, including resolution of cross-assembly references, similar to the `System.Reflection` APIs.
 - `DotNetMDFormat` (physical layer): Implements low-level decoding of the .NET portable executable file format and provides a strongly-typed view of the metadata tables, heaps and signatures.
-- `DotNetMD` (logical layer): Provides an object model for .NET concepts of assemblies, types and members, including resolution of cross-assembly references, similar to the `System.Reflection` APIs.

 The logical layer can represent a mock `mscorlib` assembly and its core types to support inspecting `.winmd` files, which reference an unresolvable `mscorlib, Version=255.255.255.255`.

 ### Error Handling

 The code currently makes liberal use of `!` and `fatalError`, making it unsuitable for some production scenarios.
-The plan is to progressively transition to throwing errors as needed, and the expectation is that most of the Logical API will be marked `throws`, to fail at a fine granularity in the presence of a few pieces of malformed data.
+The plan is to progressively transition to throwing errors as needed, and the expectation is that most of the logical layer API will be marked `throws`, to fail at a fine granularity in the presence of a few pieces of malformed data.